Science 8: Local Aquatic System Health

 What types of threats face areas of the Mackenzie River?
 How can scientific monitoring be useful for making decisions about these threats?

-In classroom or computer lab / scientific testing should take place on the land/water, although can take place in classroom
+In classroom or computer lab / scientific testing should take place on the land/water, although can take place in the classroom

 Length of activity: